josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Needs to be verified

 The Web Hosting Manager will first create a Public ID.
-This is a Public Mutable Data Structure with the Hash of the string you give it and the type tag of 15001, this Public ID can be used again in other websites and applications such as the SAFE Email App.
+This is a Public Mutable Data Structure with the Hash of the Public ID you give it and the type tag of 15001, this Public ID can be used again in other websites and applications such as the SAFE Email App.

-Then you will be asked to create a Web Service Name.
-Once you enter in a name a new random (this buffer is created randomly so you don't pass any strings to it) Public Mutable Data Structure with a type tag of 15002 will be created, this will be used for all our NFS files for this website and its Random Mutable Data Name will be saved.
+You will then be asked to create a Web Service Name.
+Once you enter in a name a new random Public Mutable Data Structure with a type tag of 15002 will be created, this will be used to store all our NFS files for this website and its randomly generated name will be saved.

 Then a new entry will be created and saved to our Public ID's Mutable Data Structure with the Web Service Name as its key and the Random Mutable Data name as its value.